 - 1. Satisfactory Academic Progress: to satisfactorily academically progress at the college, students must achieve a minimum passing grade of "C" in all courses. - 2.
-Program Progression: A non-passing grade of "D" or "F" or withdrawal "W," whether student-initiated withdrawal or administrative withdrawal for non-participation will result in academic probation. - a.
+Continuous Progression: students are required to progress in the program from semester to semester per their program plan.
+The college does not allow students to "step out" and not take any courses for a semester.
+If you would like to request a Leave of Absence from the program/college, please see the Leave of Absence Policy detailed in this catalog. - 3.
+Program Progression: a non-passing grade of "D" or "F" or withdrawal "W," whether student-initiated withdrawal or administrative withdrawal for non-participation will result in academic probation. - a.
 While on academic probation, students may continue to take coursework, but are prohibited from enrolling in any subsequent nursing course(s) that require a prerequisite in which they earned a non-passing grade, "D" or "F" or they withdrew or were administratively withdrawn, "W." - b.
 If the student earns a non-passing grade of "D" or "F" or withdraws or is administratively withdrawn, "W," on the second course attempt, the student will be dismissed from St. John's College. - c.
-If the student earns a non-passing grade of "D" or "F" or withdraws or is administratively withdrawn, "W," from a second course during any subsequent semester/term, the student will be dismissed from St. John's College. - 3.
+If the student earns a non-passing grade of "D" or "F" or withdraws or is administratively withdrawn, "W," from a second course during any subsequent semester/term, the student will be dismissed from St. John's College. - 4.
 Official Notification: any student placed on academic probation at the conclusion of the semester/term will receive official notification of the academic probation via email communication from the academic dean. - a.
-Any student dismissed from the college will receive official notification of the dismissal via email communication from the academic dean. - 4.
-Removal of Academic Probation: to remove the academic probation status, the student must retake the course at St. John's College the next time it is offered and earn at least a grade of "C" on the second course attempt. - 5.
+Any student dismissed from the college will receive official notification of the dismissal via email communication from the academic dean. - 5.
+Removal of Academic Probation: to remove the academic probation status, the student must retake the course at St. John's College the next time it is offered and earn at least a grade of "C" on the second course attempt. - 6.
 Transcription of Grades: all earned grades are indicated on the student's transcript, which includes all non-passing grades of "D" or "F" or withdrawal, "W," regardless of student-initiated or administrative.
 Transcript records are kept within the Student Information System and a copy of an official transcript may be requested online.